The Nittaku Ludeack blade series can be said to be the main product for Nittaku.

 It is rather effortless for you to loop with your backhand and the loop can be very consistent.
-This may also due to I have used to use FL which makes me feel easy to come out with such a stroke.
+Maybe because I used FL which makes me feel easy to perform such a stroke.

 ST has always been more flexible when performing backhand strokes, but I feel this Barwell is just good enough for me to play the backhand strokes.

-When the opponent making sidespin, I can use the blade to yield the opponent’s power to return the ball in low bounce.
+In case the opponent makes sidespin, I can use the blade to yield the opponent’s power to return the ball in low bounce.
 The blade is good in yielding the opponent’s power and is not easy to go out of bounds when hitting the ball back to the opponent’s side.

 Mid and Far Table

-Although the blade is not as good as the Butterfly Zhang Jike Super ZLC or Yasaka Extra Offensive when playing close to the table, as the blade can generate very strong spin, plus the speed that creates by the walnut material, it can still cause enough threat to the opponent.
+Although the blade is not as good as the Butterfly Zhang Jike Super ZLC or Yasaka Extra Offensive when playing close to the table, it can still cause enough threat to the opponent.

 Playing in a Match

 When doing a non-spin serve, it is not as good as the pure wood or the carbon blade.
-It is not spin at all and the speed also not fast enough.
+It does not spin at all and the speed is not fast enough.
 However, it can create a great threat when doing a topspin serve.

 It is easy to change from forehand to backhand and vice versa.
 Except for a bit of vibration caused by a slow reduction of fiberglass.

 In my personal view, the blade is close to perfect.
-Other than the inherent characteristics of the glass fiber that caused by a little issue and the ST handle can cause some issue on the forehand for smooth play.
-There is also a little bit of a problem on the bounce but this can be easily solved by quickly forearm reaction.
+Other than the inherent characteristics of the glass fiber caused by a little issue, the ST handle can cause issues on the forehand for smooth play.
+There is also a little bit of a problem on the bounce but this can be easily solved by a quick forearm reaction.

 For the Nittaku Barwell blade, it works very well with the DHS Hurricane 3 rubber.
 I can say it is even more compatible than the Ludeack Fleet blade.